Reimbursements to Employees

 Q. When will the money be available in my bank account?

-Note: Processing is handled on a first-in, first-out basis using date of receipt in University Payables as the measure.
+A. Processing is handled on a first-in, first-out basis using the submitted date of receipt in University Payables as the measure.
 Please view Payables Processing Status to see what date is currently being processed.

-A. The e-mail notification will include the amount of the deposit, a short description of the payment, the Banner invoice number, and the date the voucher was received in University Payables.
+A. The email notification will include the amount of the deposit, the Banner invoice number, and the date the expense report was received in University Payables.
 The notification will essentially include the same information included in a check stub.

 Q. Will the approver of the reimbursement get any notification?